Commercial fishing management

 Fisheries management areas

 Fishery symbols are crucial to managing commercial fisheries.
-They represent specific fisheries, which are marked on fishery licences, indicating the fishery (or fisheries) the licence-holder is authorised to operate in.
+They represent specific fisheries, indicating the fishery (or fisheries) the licence-holder is authorised to operate in.
 Fishery symbols are recorded against each licence in the fisheries register of authorities.

 The symbols represent the target species, the fishing method used and the particular geographical area.
 The Fisheries Regulation 2008 or management plans outline the exact coordinates and boundary of each fishery.